nnc-ufmg/circadipy/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-# Some steps for the installation of CircadiPy:
+# CircadiPy installation:
-    * This guide is in a simplified format, for a more detailed guide please visit our documentation page: https://circadipy.readthedocs.io/en/latest/
+    * This guide is in a simplified format, for a more detailed guide and much more please visit our documentation page: https://circadipy.readthedocs.io/en/latest/

 ## Before Installation